tf-providers/terraform-provider-github/website/docs/index.html.markdown

 # GitHub Provider

+This is a community-maintained fork of the official GitHub Terraform provider.
+It is based on the [upstream provider](https://github.com/integrations/terraform-provider-github/) but includes additional functionality and faster integration of pending contributions.

 The GitHub provider is used to interact with GitHub resources.

 The provider allows you to manage your GitHub organization's members and teams easily.
 It needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.

+~> **Note:** When upgrading from `integrations/github` to `tf-providers/terraform-provider-github`, use `terraform state replace-provider`.
+Otherwise, Terraform will still require the old provider to interact with the state file.

 ## Example Usage